 Trading Errors.
 Errors or mistakes with respect to the placement or execution of trades for the Fund by the Manager and/or its Affiliates ("Trade Errors") may occur, as such Trade Errors are an intrinsic factor in any complex investment process notwithstanding any due care and special procedures designed to prevent such Trade Errors.
 The Manager gives no guarantee or assurance that Trade Errors will not be sent to the Fund's brokers.
 If Trade Errors do occur, they are for the account of the Fund.
 The Manager will be obligated to reimburse the Fund for Trade Errors pursuant to the exculpation of liability and indemnification provisions in the Investment Management Agreement only if they are the result of the Manager's wilful default, actual fraud, gross negligence, material breach of duty or bad faith.
 The Directors will determine whether or not any Trade Error is required to be reimbursed in accordance with such exculpation of liability and indemnification provisions.
-The Manager's reimbursement of the Fund for any Trade Errors will not constitute a waiver of any policy to cause the Fund to bear the losses from such Trade Errors or an admission of wrongdoing.
+The Manager's reimbursed in accordance with such exculpation of liability and indemnification provisions.
+The Manager's reimbursed in accordance with such exculpation of liability and indemnification provisions.
+The Manager's reimbursed in accordance with such exculpation of liability and indemnification provisions.
+The Manager's reimbursed in accordance with such exculpation of liability and indemnification provisions.
+The Manager's reimbursed in the Fund for any Trade Errors or an admission of wrongdoing.
 The Manager has an inherent conflict of interest with respect to the discovery and treatment of Trade Errors.
 Any positive Trade Errors will be for the benefit of the Fund, and not retained by the Manager.